Skip to content

 11 hours

-In Japan, ancient traditions meet modern technology.
-From the metropolis of Tokyo to the medley of temples in Kyoto: every location has its own charm.
-In this blog post, I'll take you on a journey through the rich culture, delicious food, and impressive nature of this culturally exotic country.
-Discover if you can handle the culture shock in a country that has something for everyone!
+In Japan, centuries-old traditions meet modern technology.
+From the metropolis of Tokyo to diverse Osaka and the temples in Kyoto: each location has its own charm.
+In this blog, I'll take you on a journey: What does this exotic country, rich in culture, delicious food, beautiful nature, and where mutual respect is paramount, have to offer?

 How many weeks do you need for your tour?

-During this two-week trip through Japan, you'll experience a wonderful combination of city life, culture, and nature.
-You'll begin your journey in vibrant Tokyo .
-Then, you'll head to the iconic Mount Fuji and take the Shinkansen to Kyoto and Nara .
-You'll also make a stop in modern Osaka before returning to Tokyo.
+During this two-week trip through Japan, you'll encounter a beautiful combination of city, culture, and nature.
+You'll start your journey in bustling Tokyo.
+Then, you'll visit the famous Mt.
+Fuji and take the high-speed train (Shinkansen) to Kyoto and Nara.
+The last stop of your trip will be modern Osaka, before returning to Tokyo to catch your flight.
 With this trip, you'll have experienced most of the highlights this country has to offer!

 Tokyo

-Tokyo is a fantastic city where young and old are amazed by the surroundings.
+Tokyo is a fantastic city where young and old alike are amazed by the surroundings.

 Shibuya crossing, Tokyo, Japan